sfdx-isv/travel-expenses/README.md

 ![Repository Fork in Progress](/images/W00_U02_forking-travel-expenses-repo-in-progress.png)

-### Once the "travel-expenses" repository has been forked, your screen will look similar to this:
+### Once the `sfdx-isv/travel-expenses` repository has been forked, your screen will look similar to this:

 1. The URL will include your GitHub username after `github.com` and before `travel-expenses`, indicating that the forked repository is now part of your account.
-2. The Title of the repository will also indicate that this repository belongs to your GitHub account, and that it was originally forked from the [sfdx-isv/travel-expenses](https://github.com/sfdx-isv/travel-expenses) repo.
+2. The title of the repository will also indicate that this repository belongs to your GitHub account, and that it was originally forked from the [`sfdx-isv/travel-expenses`](https://github.com/sfdx-isv/travel-expenses) repo.

 ![Repository Fork in Progress](/images/W00_U02_forking-travel-expenses-repo-success.png)

-## Step Three: Clone your fork of the "travel-expenses" repository to your local machine
+## Step Three: Clone your fork of the `sfdx-isv/travel-expenses` repository to your local machine

-After forking the **travel-expenses** repository, you must clone it to your local machine in order to add your information to the Prerequisite Certification table.
+After forking the `sfdx-isv/travel-expenses` repository, you must clone it to your local machine in order to add your information to the Prerequisite Certification table.

-To clone your fork of the **travel-expenses** repository, follow these steps.
+To clone your fork of the `sfdx-isv/travel-expenses` repository, follow these steps.

 ### Get the HTTPS URI of your forked repository: